Skip to main content

 This feature has the following limitations:

-Creating a Stream Feature View With a Push Source
+Creating a simple Stream Feature View with a Stream Source

 from tecton.types import String, Int64, Timestamp, Field